Upcoming Events

 Overview of IIMS College Kathmandu (2026)

 IIMS College Kathmandu is an international college in Nepal affiliated with Taylor’s University, Malaysia.
-Located at Naxal Bhagwatibahal, opposite Hilton Hotel, Kathmandu, it offers globally recognized programs in IT, Business, Hospitality, and a Master of Business Administration (MBA).
+Located at Naxal Bhagwatibahal, opposite Hilton Hotel, Kathmandu, it offers globally recognized programs in IT, Business, Hospitality..

 Key Highlights: